surajadhikari3/Self-notes/Gems/Kafka.md

 Kafka streams DSL —> Stateless and stateful transformation can be done here** **vs Processor Api -> Define the topology and add the source node, other nodes and marked the termination with sink node. —> it lets to create the own DAG(Direct acyclic graph ) for custom use case while designing the stream processing application..**

+  Gobal k table --> is without the partition whereas normal k table is with the partition.......

 Consumer producer app